alex1lazar/temperature_monitoring_iiotca/README.md

 **Entities involved:** core module, database file

 Due to the lack of a sensor, I used random library from python in order to generate int numbers from 33 to 41.
-The logic from core.py is able to query temperature information and store it into the database.
+The logic from core.py is able to query temperature information and stored it into the database.

 For the local database I've used a simple .csv file.
 Temperature was read every 30 seconds for almost a day, and store into the local database.